TracyWebTech/mailman-api/README.rst

 * `DELETE /<listname>`

-  Unsubsribe someone from the mailing list.
+  Unsubsribe an email address from the mailing list.

   Arguments: